“There is a time for everything, and a season for every activity under heaven.” (Ecclesiastes 3:1)

-But in this first month of the new year, we want to suggest you begin using a different devise for measuring time in your marriage.
+But in these lazy days of summer, I suggest you begin using a different devise for measuring time in your marriage.

 When you begin to measure time in terms of its value, rather than how many minutes or hours have passed, it helps you put it into perspective.